snowplow-archive/snowplow.github.com/_posts/2015-06-15-snowplow-r66-oriental-skylark-released.md

 The `process` function is passed the exact [Snowplow enriched event POJO] [enriched-event-pojo].
 The return value from the `process` function is converted into a JSON string (using `JSON.stringify`) in JavaScript before being retrieved in our Scala code.
 Our Scala code confirms that the return value is either null or an empty or non-empty array of Objects.
 No validation of the self-describing JSONs is performed.

-You can review the exact Scala code which executes your JavaScript script in the [JavascriptScriptEnrichment.scala] [enrichment-scala] file.

-### Do's and Don'ts

 [schema]: http://iglucentral.com/schemas/com.snowplowanalytics.snowplow/javascript_script_config/jsonschema/1-0-0